20-Jun-2019, 2 Min Read , 86

 Pros of this method include; online backup protects you from information loss, hard drive failure, robbery, natural disasters, etc. The negative thing about these services is that they cost money.

 Backup purists claim it is not a backup technique, but it serves a comparable objective for most individuals.
-You can save your files to a service like Dropbox, Google Drive, Microsoft OneDrive or the similar likes of cloud storage instead of depending on your computer hard drive.
+You can save your files to a service like Dropbox, Google Drive, Microsoft OneDrive or similar likes of cloud storage instead of depending on your computer hard drive.

 They will sync to your internet account and other PCs automatically.
 This ensures you still have copies of the files stored online and on your other machines when your hard drive dies.